 Breaking new ground, Hogan shows how SNCC laid the foundation for the emergence of the New Left and created new definitions of political leadership during the civil rights and Vietnam eras.
 She traces the ways other social movements—such as Black Power, women’s liberation, and the antiwar movement–adapted practices developed within SNCC to apply to their particular causes.
 [Publisher’s description.]

 Wesley Hogan is the Director of the Center for Documentary Studies at Duke.
 She works on the history of youth social movements, African-American history, women’s history and oral history.
 Her book on SNCC, Many Minds, One Heart: SNCC and the Dream for a New America (2007), won the Lillian Smith Book Award, the Scott-Bills Memorial Prize for best work in peace history, and the Library of Virginia nonfiction literary award.
 She was the co-director of the Institute for the Study of Race Relations from 2006-2009, whose mission is to bring together community organizers, researchers, and young leaders to promote healthy communities.
 Between 2004-2008, she worked with the Algebra Project, the Young People’s Project and the Petersburg City Public Schools, and coordinated an oral history project of the civil rights movement in Petersburg.
-She is currently working on two oral histories of youth in twentieth-century freedom struggles.
+She is the author of On the Freedom Side on twentieth-century freedom struggles.

 ISBN: 9780807859599 | Published by UNC Press.